NYPL/discovery-api/README.md

 We're still discussing how and when we want to create release tags.
 We're dedicated to:

-* Making sure release tag version mirror the app version in `package.json`.
+* Making sure release tag version mirrors the app version in `package.json`.
 * Bumping that version on each deployment.

 ## Initial Creation / Deployment to Elastic Beanstalk